Red Beauty Painted Fern

 (Photo courtesy of NetPS Plant Finder)

 Attractive tri-color fronds of silver, red and green; colorful maroon-red central stems and veins; compact and dense, perfect for shady spots; beautiful in masses on the edges of ponds or streams

-Red Beauty Painted Fern's attractive ferny bipinnately compound leaves emerge dark red in spring, turning dark green in color with showy silver variegation and tinges of red throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Red Beauty Painted Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive ferny bipinnately compound leaves emerge dark red in spring, turning dark green in color with showy silver variegation and tinges of red throughout the season.
 The red stems are very colorful and add to the overall interest of the plant.

 Red Beauty Painted Fern is a dense herbaceous fern with a shapely form and gracefully arching fronds.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Red Beauty Painted Fern is recommended for the following landscape applications;

 - Naturalizing And Woodland Gardens

 Red Beauty Painted Fern will grow to be about 15 inches tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 15 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!